NBA TV Philippines: History

 Corporation later dropped out of the bid due to its issue on legislative franchise renewal which led both ABS-CBN and its sister station, an all-sports channel S+A ceased broadcast on free-to-air television on May 5, 2020, as well as the dissolution of its sports division on August 31 as part of the company's retrenchment after the denial of its franchise renewal, leaving Cignal as a sole bidder.

-On the start of the 2019-20 NBA season, the NBA was left without broadcast partner in the Philippines, they temporarily streamed their games in the NBA Philippines page via Facebook Watch and Twitter, it was only on November 16 when NBA temporarily went onto an agreement with Nine Media Corporation via CNN Philippines (now RPTV) to air their games albeit only on weekends, the broadcast of games continued throughout the 2020 NBA All-Star Game.
+On the start of the 2019-20 NBA season, the NBA was left without a broadcast partner in the Philippines, they temporarily streamed their games in the NBA Philippines page via Facebook Watch and Twitter, it was only on November 16 when NBA temporarily went onto an agreement with Nine Media Corporation via CNN Philippines (now RPTV) to air their games albeit only on weekends, the broadcast of games continued throughout the 2020 NBA All-Star Game.

 After months of negotiations on July 27, 2020, Cignal TV announced the multi-year partnership deal with the NBA, on the announcement it was also mentioned that the provider will launch the channel along with the airing of games through its free-to-air channels, TV5 and One Sports.
 The channel was launched on July 31, 2020, the same day when the NBA's restart of the current season started (July 30 in Orlando time).

 Cignal plans to offer the channel for syndication to other cable operators.

 In addition, the deal would allow Smart Communications to provide a livestreaming of NBA TV Philippines on Smart's official website for Smart prepaid and TNT subscribers with GigaVideo subscription, as well as for Smart Signature postpaid subscribers.
 The livestream, however, is separate from the league's own streaming service NBA League Pass.

 The deal with Cignal TV was renewed in September 2023, ahead of the 2023–24 NBA season, which adds the NBA 2K League as part of its programming.
 Cignal's sports streaming app Pilipinas Live will broadcast NBA and NBA 2K League games that are aired on the network's television channels.
+Starting with the 2025–26 NBA season, however, daily live games have been reduced to select days due to changes in global broadcasting rights of the league with the inclusion of other key partners such as Prime Video and Disney+ Philippines.